notiflix/notiflix.github.io/src/_database/pages/documentation.md

         version: null
         type: string
         defaultValue: 'rgba(0,0,0,0.5)'
         description: 'Changes the color of the background overlay.
-(Only if the notification type-based "backOverlayColor" option is empty.)'
+(Only if the notification type-based "backOverlayColor" option is an empty string.)'
       - name: plainText
         version: null
         type: boolean